puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ### Next

-In addition to what this walkthrough has covered, most users will also:
+In addition to what this brief walkthrough has covered, most users will go on to:

-* Edit modules from the Forge to make them better suit the deployment.
+* Edit Forge modules to customize them to the deployment.
 * Create new modules from scratch by writing classes that manage resources.
 * Examine reports in the PE console.
 * Use a **site module** to compose other modules into machine roles, allowing console users to control policy instead of implementation.